DrData/UKF2/README.md

 ### Tuning Parameters
 The following parameters are used to tune the model, alpha, std_a, and std_yawdd.
-Alpha is a factor used to intialize the convariance matrix P.
+Alpha is a factor used to intialize a part of the convariance matrix P where we don't have specfic information.

 In addition to searching for the for parameters values to meet the RMSE criteria, the parameters values must be chosen so the Gaussian distribution parameters are consistent.
 To this end, we use the Normalized Innovation Squared statistic, NIS, which is related to the square of the Mahalanobis distrance from multidimension statistics.
 The key point here is that NIS follows a chi-squared distribution.